graphql/graphql-spec/spec/Section 3 -- Type System.md

 }
 ```

-Is valid when the `query` root operation type has a field named "myName".
+is only valid when the {`query`} root operation type has a field named "myName":

 ```graphql example
 type Query {